-There is currently no consensus in the medical community on the utility of IV saline in people with postural orthostatic tachycardia syndrome.
+There is currently no consensus in the medical community on the utility of intravenous (IV) saline in people with postural orthostatic tachycardia syndrome (POTS).
 Some physicians will prescribe it for acute hypovolemic shock (discussed below), but not for regular long term care, for a variety of reasons.
 Other physicians will prescribe daily or weekly use of IV saline in treatment of POTS in some patients.
-I have a friend who uses IV saline 24/7 and carries a battery operated pump in a backpack.
+Some use IV saline 24/7 using a battery operated pump in a backpack.
 Many people with POTS will use a PICC line or port a couple of times a week for a liter or two of saline.

 Intravenous saline is used to treat significantly low blood volume, which can be a problem for some people with POTS.
 This can be difficult for doctors to test because it is a ratio of red blood cells to plasma volume.
 In POTS, both the number of red blood cells and the plasma volume can be low (and thus the ratio appears normal on the CBC).
 For some with POTS, their blood levels can drop low enough to result in hypovolemic shock.
 The best way to get a measure of your blood volume is to do specific blood volume testing which uses a radioactive tracer called iodinated-RISA.
 The tracer is injected using an IV and then blood samples are taken over time to measure the tracer levels in your blood and determine your blood volume.

 - Blue lips/fingernails

 - Chest pain

 - Loss of consciousness

 - Weak pulse